 What is sensory integration therapy?

-Sensory integration is a therapy-based program, which people usually do with an occupational therapist.
+Sensory integration therapy is a program usually led by occupational therapists.
 For example, an occupational therapist might design and implement an individual program of sensory experiences for an autistic child.

 Who is sensory integration therapy for?

-Sensory integration therapy is for people who have sensory processing difficulties, or who have trouble understanding sensory input.
+Sensory integration therapy is for people who have sensory processing difficulties or difficulties understanding sensory input.
 This might include autistic children.

 What is sensory integration therapy used for?

 Sensory integration therapy is used to help children learn to use all their senses together – that is, touch, smell, taste, sight and hearing.
-It’s claimed that this therapy can improve difficulties associated with autism, like challenging behaviour or repetitive behaviour.
+It’s claimed that this therapy can improve challenging behaviour or repetitive behaviour.
 These behaviours can be related to difficulties with processing sensory information.

 Therapists also sometimes suggest that sensory integration therapy can help with other autism characteristics, like difficulties with play and emotional regulation.